-The bake time for our chocolate chip cookies is 9-11 minutes and you do NOT want to bake for any longer.
-The secret is slightly under-bake the cookies because when you remove them they still continue to bake on the inside.
+The bake time for our chocolate chip cookies is 9-11 minutes, and you do NOT want to bake for any longer.
+The secret is to slightly under-baking the cookies because they continue to bake on the inside when you remove them.

-DO NOT be alarmed when the cookies look uncooked when removing them from the oven, as soon as the cookies turn golden that is your time to remove them.
+DO NOT be alarmed when the cookies look uncooked when removing them from the oven; as soon as they turn golden, it is your time to remove them.

-We like our really soft and chewy so we remove ours at 9 minutes.
+We like our cookies soft and chewy so we remove ours at 9 minutes.

 HOW TO FREEZE HOMEMADE COOKIES-

-- FREEZING THE COOKIE DOUGH– This cookie dough is PERFECT to freeze for a later time!
-Just make the batter, shape and then add onto the tray and freeze.
-Once the cookie balls are frozen transfer into a freezer bag.
-The batter can be in the freezer for up to 2-3 months.
+- Freezing the cookie dough – This cookie dough is PERFECT to freeze for a later time!
+Make the batter, shape it, add it to the tray, and freeze it.
+Once the cookie balls are frozen, transfer them into a freezer bag.
+The batter can be in the freezer for 2-3 months.

-- FREEZING BAKED COOKIES– You can also freeze the cookies after you bake them!
-Allow the baked cookies to completely cool and then add to a freezer bag or container and freeze.
+- Freezing baked cookies – You can freeze the cookies after baking them!
+Allow the baked cookies to cool completely, and then add them to a freezer bag or container and freeze.
 They can stay frozen for up to 2 months.

-- HOW TO WARM FROZEN COOKIES– When ready to enjoy, thaw the cookies at room temp and then reheat in the oven, microwave, or toaster until warm and enjoy.
+- How to warm frozen cookies – When ready to enjoy, thaw the cookies at room temperature and then reheat them in the oven, microwave, or toaster until warm and enjoy.

 FREQUENTLY ASKED QUESTIONS-

 Store the chocolate chip cookies in an airtight container at room temperature for up to 5 days.
-If you want to keep the softness of the cookie adds a slice of white bread into the container, the beard will keep the cookies from drying out.
+If you want to keep the cookie’s softness, add a slice of white bread into the container; the beard will keep the cookies from drying out.

 No, you do not want to eat this cookie dough raw.

 You overbaked the cookies!
-All ovens are different and the bake time will slightly vary.
+All ovens are different, and the bake time will vary slightly.
 So, bake just until golden and remove.

 Yes, this cookie batter is better when the cookie dough rests for at least 30 minutes or up to 3 days.
 If you are chilling for longer than 2 hours you want to allow the dough to sit at room temp for about 10 minutes before shaping.